-4-bedroom detached house for sale
+4-bedroom detached house sold subject to contract

 Widney Lane, Solihull, B91 3LD - Asking Price £850,000

 - GUEST BATHROOM - GUEST CLOAKROOM

 - SUBSTANTIAL FAMILY LIVING ROOM/FULLY INTEGRATED KITCHEN WITH A CONTEMPORARY LOG BURNER, VAULTED CEILING AND BIFOLD DOORS